Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 Configuration is attempted in the above order.
 For example, if values for a client secret and certificate are both present, the client secret will be used.

+## Token Caching
+Token caching is a feature provided by the Azure Identity library that allows apps to:
+- Cache tokens.
+- Improve resilience and performance.
+- Reduce the number of requests made to Azure Active Directory (Azure AD) to obtain access tokens.

+The Azure Identity library offers both in-memory and persistent disk caching.
+For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/TOKEN_CACHING.md)

 ## Troubleshooting

 ### Error handling